basingh/ZYG-Gitleaks-SecretScanning/README.md

 ![Detect](./assets/Detect.png)

-As you can see Gitleaks has came up with two findings where we are accidentally committing out DB Password and AWS Access keys.
+As you can see `Gitleaks` has came up with two findings where we are accidentally committing out `DB Password and AWS Access keys`.
 It does great job with pinpointing the file, line, author and date so you can quickly check when this happened.

 If you are wondering how Gitleaks did that, its simple Regex match based on rules defined in [Gitleaks Config](https://github.com/gitleaks/gitleaks/blob/master/config/gitleaks.toml).
 You can update this or add your own rules based on your custom needs.